 Routing Policy Attributes Policy filters can also use the values of other attributes for comparison.
 The attributes whose values can be used in policy filters are specified in the RPSL dictionary.
 Please refer to Section 7 for details.
 An example using the the BGP community attribute is shown below:

-'''

-aut-num: AS1

-export: to AS2 announce AS1 AND NOT community.contains(NO_EXPORT)
+export: to AS2 announce AS1 AND NOT community(NO\EXPORT)

-'''

 Filters using the routing policy attributes defined in the dictionary are evaluated before evaluating the operators AND, OR and NOT.